 Our 2016/17 survey results are now available.
-This article contains a discount code valid until the end of February, that will provide a 30% saving in accessing our full set of statistics.
-Please ensure you read this article in full before attempting to access our survey data, and make sure you use the code ‘SAVE30’ at checkout.
+This article contains a discount code valid until the end of March 2017, that will provide a £25 saving in accessing our full set of statistics.
+Please ensure you read this article in full before attempting to access our survey data, and make sure you use the code ‘SAVE25’ at checkout.

 We have spent the past few months burning the midnight oil, number crunching, analysing and preparing our data for sharing with anyone who may wish to view it.